 In his Easter Sunday sermon, Cardinal O'Brien told worshippers to "wear proudly a symbol of the cross of Christ" each day of their lives.

-He also voiced concern at the growing "marginalisation" of religion.'Prod and nag'
+He also voiced concern at the growing "marginalisation" of religion.

 Dr Williams also issued a call for peace in the Israeli-Palestinian conflict in the Middle East.